USDA Loan Requirements & Benefits

 Credit Leniency.
-If the buyer’s FICO score is above 620, no credit explanations are required, except in the case of bankruptcy, foreclosure and defaulted federal debt.
+USDA loans sometimes allow for credit scores as low as 600 with good credit explanation.
 Alternative credit can be used for those without substantial credit.
 Landmark Mortgage Planners has even successfully processed USDA loans where the buyer is just 1 year out of bankruptcy, but has an excellent explanation and strong re-established credit.

 Generous Debt Ratios.
 The housing ratio according to USDA loan requirements can be up to 29% of gross income.
 Total debt can be 41% of the buyer’s gross income.
 If John and Leslie make $5000 each month, then they would be allowed a mortgage payment of $1450 (5000 x 29%), as long as their other debt exceed the total debt ratio.
 Our Landmark Mortgage Planners can help you determine if you qualify for a USDA loan, and compare other programs to determine the best option for you.
 We will also determine the maximum home price that you can be approved for and provide a pre-approval letter.

 No reserves.
 Buyers are not required to have seasoned funds, bank statements or even bank accounts.